Stretch reflex (myotatic reflex) types, properties, Muscle tone, muscle spindles and Clonus

 Mechanism of stimulation of the muscle spindles

-The adequate stimulus that excites the muscle spindles is stretching of their central parts.
+The adequate stimulus that excites the muscle spindles is the stretching of their central parts.
 This can occur in 2 ways:

 • Stretching of the whole muscle.